Mozburg/SASSY/README.md

 # SASSY
 SASSY-ARES stepper motors coded by HUmood
+Vertical stepper
 This branch was originally uploaded as a .raw and was integraterd into a branch by Mozburg

 frankensteinStepper.ino added by Jonathan.
+VERT_stepper updated by jonathan 4/27/21

 This file will be used to control vertical stepper motors for now.
 Here are its commands

-T = Speed up
+A = Speed up
 F = Slow down
-R = reverse direction

-*NOTE: The stepper motors will move even if the duty cycle for PWM is set to zero.
-Ensure motors are aligned and ready to move  before powering the arduino and uploading the code.
-DOwnload Library branch for headers
+U = go up
+D = go down
+M = max speed
+B = slowest speed
+S = stop

+*NOTE: Vertical stepper motors will run at slowest speed upon initiation